adetaylor/codeclub-python/exercises/Py01-Ball/docs/README.md

   * It's sent only to pygame
   * We send some information with the message
   * It sends some information back
+* But we don't send this just to pygame.
+We send it to the `display` variable which belongs to pygame.

 ```python
 screen = pygame.display.set_mode(screen_rect.size)